High School Student FAQs

 In the fall of 2017, Vassar implemented a new, all-access dining plan through Bon Appétit Management Company in a newly renovated campus dining hall.
 All students are now on one standardized meal plan, providing them unlimited access to the main dining hall from 7 am to 1 am, as well as expanded options at Express, the Bridge Café, the Retreat, a food truck, and cook-your-own ingredients.
 Matthew’s Bean takes cash and credit, and students also receive $200 on the plan that can be used at local vendors and restaurants on Raymond Avenue, as well as on campus for Tasty Tuesday.
 Click here vassar.cafebonappetit.com for more information.

 Off-campus interviews are available for first-year applicants.
 These are conducted all over the world by Vassar alumnae/i and are available from November through February.
-These conversations are evaluative but are not required.
-They are also a great way to learn about Vassar from a different perspective.
+Interviews are not required, but they are a great way to learn about Vassar from a new perspective.
 Not having an interview will not affect your admission decision.
 Requests for alumnae/i interviews will not be processed until we receive your application.
 Click here for more information.